UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: Dardel (PDC)

-         Starting a MATLAB session on Dardel looks difference depending on whether you are a student or staff at KTH or not.
-If you are, you should have already been given an academic license.
-If you are an industrial PDC user or a user from another university, you will need to have a MathWorks account and you will need to already be logged into it in your browser because on Dardel, MATLAB will ask you provide the email associated with your MathWorks account and a one-time password (OTP) that will be sent to that account online (which you will then have to copy from your browser).
+         Starting a MATLAB session on Dardel looks different depending on whether or not you are affiliated KTH or have been added to the MATLAB user group by PDC support (e.g. as part of this course, if you signed up in time).
+If you are a KTH affiliate or another PDC-approved academic user, you are covered by KTH's university license.
+Otherwise, you will need to have a MathWorks account and be logged into it in your browser before getting started, because MATLAB on Dardel will ask you provide the email associated with your MathWorks account and a one-time password (OTP) sent to that account online (which you will have to copy from your browser).

          Either way, you will first need to load the corresponding PDC, PDCOLD, or PDCTEST prerequisite.
 The current default is PDC/23.12, and that makes available any MATLAB version from 2024.